hautamakih/FossilNOW/README.md

 FossilNow supports different recommendation algorithms for genera-site recommendation such as:

 - Content-based filtering
+  - Uses the site and genera metadata to find the most similar genera to each site.
 - Matrix Factorization
   - Estimate the embedding matrix of genera and site; available in both mode `output_probability = True` and `output_probability = False`, the predicted score is obtained by multiplying 2 embedding matrices.
 2 modes correspond to two way of considering the values in the training dataframe.
 If we consider cells' value is the probability of occurence, then it corresponds to the mode `output_probability = True`.
 On the contrary, if the cells' value only indicate the bare occurence, it corresponds to the mode `output_probability = False`
 - KNN
   - Use the learned embeddings from **Matrix Factorization** to filter the similar genera and average the know occurences of similar genera to predict the occurence of the given genus.
 - kNN Collaborative Filtering
+  - Finds the k most similar sites to each site and uses their occurences to predict the missing genera.
 - Content-based Filtering and kNN Collaborative Filtering hybrid algorithm
+  - Combines the Content-based Filtering and Collaborative filtering algorithms

 ## Instructions